fbef0102/Game-Private_Plugin/Plugin_插件/Survivor_人類/l4d_block_ff_shake/readme.md

 # Description | 內容
-No friendly fire, and prevent survivor vision from getting experiencing recoil and screen shaking
+Prevent survivor vision from getting experiencing recoil and screen shaking when teammates or bots shoot/shove you

 > __Note__ <br/>
 This plugin is private, Please contact [me](https://github.com/fbef0102/Game-Private_Plugin#私人插件列表-private-plugins-list)<br/>